A BJP sweep in bypolls, crucial gains in MP secure its govt | Politics

 A BJP sweep in bypolls, crucial gains in MP secure its govt

+Prime Minister Narendra Modi hailed the BJP victory in the bypolls in MP, UP, Gujarat and Manipur and thanked the voters.
+He expressed his gratitude to the electorate in Dubbak seat in Telangana, where the TRS was defeated, calling it a "historic win".

+Modi said BJP's victory in Karnataka's Rajarajeshwarinagar and Sira is special and the results reaffirm people's faith in the reform agenda of central and state governments.
+BJP chief J P Nadda and other party leaders too thanked the voters and party workers in these states.

-As the electoral juggernaut rolled and BJP workers, anticipating a win in the Bihar assembly polls, prepared for celebrations at the party’s headquarters in New Delhi, votes were also counted for by-elections in Manipur (five seats), Haryana (one), Chhattisgarh (one), Jharkhand (two), Karnataka (two), Nagaland (two), Odisha (two) and Telangana (one).
+Votes were counted for by-elections in Madhya Pradesh (28 seats), UP (seven), Gujarat (eight) Manipur (five seats), Haryana (one), Chhattisgarh (one), Jharkhand (two), Karnataka (two), Nagaland (two), Odisha (two) and Telangana (one).
 If the by-elections spelt a big win for the BJP, it seemed dismal for the Congress, particularly in Madhya Pradesh where it earlier had sittings MLAs in 27 seats out of 28.

-The JD(U) was leading in Valmiki Nagar Lok Sabha by-election in Bihar.
-The votes for the November 3 by-elections were counted along with the ballots for the Bihar polls and progressed in accordance with Election Commission guidelines restricting the number of people in counting halls, officials said.
-Extensive measures were taken to ensure social distancing.
+The party won eight seats and was leading in one seat in the state.

-MADHYA PRADESH The BJP government, which needed eight MLAs for a simple majority, has won 16 out the 28 Assembly seats in MP where bypolls were held and was leading in three others.
-A buoyed Madhya Pradesh Chief Minister Shivraj Singh Chouhan said the outcome proves that voters supported the decision taken by the Congress MLAs to pull down the previous Kamal Nath dispensation.
+MADHYA PRADESH The BJP government, which needed eight MLAs for a simple majority, won 17 seats and was leading in two out the 28 Assembly seats in MP where bypolls were held.
+A buoyed Chief Minister Shivraj Singh Chouhan said the outcome proves that voters supported the decision taken by the Congress MLAs to pull down the previous Kamal Nath dispensation.

 The BJP came to power in March after the collapse of the Congres-led government following a revolt by a section of Congress MLAs led by Jyotiraditya Scindia.
 The Congress has secured victory on one seat and was leading in eight constituencies.
-In the 230-member house, the BJP tally has increased to 123, breaching the simple majority mark of 116 and providing stability to the government.
+In the 230-member house, the BJP tally has increased to 124 with the win, providing stability to the government.

-The party won six seats in MP and was leading in three.
+Powered by the "progressive agenda" of the government under Chief Minister Shivraj Chouhan and the hardwork of its workers, the BJP has emerged as the "unparalleled choice" of people in Madhya Pradesh, PM Modi said, adding that the people's affection for the party is "invaluable".
+MP Congress president Kamal Nath accepted the defeat and said the party made efforts to reach out to people.

+Imarti Devi was among thee Congress MLAs who had switched from the Congress.
+Kamal Nath's 'item' jibe at her during campaigning had stoked a controversy.

 GUJARAT The ruling BJP on Tuesday won all the eight assembly seats in Gujarat where by-elections were held, dealing a blow to the opposition Congress which had bagged these constituencies in 2017.
+Prime Minister Modi said the bond between the people of Gujarat and the BJP is unbreakable and this affection is again seen in the bypolls victory.

 The BJP's tally in the 182-member Assembly has now reached 111.
 Eight Congress MLAs had resigned before the Rajya Sabha elections in Gujarat, and five of them, who were given tickets by the BJP, won on Tuesday.